Menci/vite-plugin-public-path/README.md

       // A JS expression evaluates on client side each time when loading a new file
       // Should evaluate to a string ending with "/"
       publicPathExpression: "window.publicPath",
+      // Optional.
+The plugin will not rewrite any <script> tag whose source matches the provided filters.
+Can be string, string[], RegExp or RegExp[].
+      excludeScripts: /^(https:).*systemjs/
       // See below for explanation of `options.html`
       html: true
     }),